Two Illinois women were among the first documented U.S. users of krokodil, a Russian “flesh-eating” drug that’s a cheaper, synthetic form of codeine.

 About seven million Americans abuse prescription drugs.
 According to NIDA, the majority of these drugs are either painkillers, tranquilizers, or stimulants.
 After marijuana and synthetic marijuana, prescription drugs are the most common substances used by high school seniors, with one in 20 reporting using Vicodin or Oxycontin.

-The death rate from prescription painkiller overdose—specifically opioid painkillers, such as hydrocodone and oxycodone—rose 415 percent among women and 265 percent among men from 1999 to 2010, according to a CDC study released earlier this year.
+The death rate from prescription painkiller overdose—specifically opioid painkillers, such as hydrocodone and oxycodone—rose 415 percent among women and 265 percent among men from 1999 to 2010, released earlier this year.

 Opioid painkillers accounted for more than 15,500 fatal overdoses in 2009; the FDA refers to them as the heroin of the 21st century.